Nburkhal/Nburkhal.github.io/_posts/2019-08-11-gaijin-guide-to-tokyo-train-system.md

 #### Train Volume

 Initially, the data was cleaned in order to show how many trains move about the Tobu lines throughout the day.
-It\'92s important to remember that not all trains are created equal, so the type of train was added as an extra dimension in the analysis.
+It's important to remember that not all trains are created equal, so the type of train was added as an extra dimension in the analysis.
 The graph below illustrates the millions of trains Tobu Railway runs daily, with emphasis not only on the total number, but also on the volumes of